barrettotte/IBMi-Book/docs/core/rpgle/free.md

     dsply ('ELSE IF');
   else;
     dsply ('ELSE');
   endif;

+  // Indicators allow you to be "truthy" with conditionals,
+  // much like booleans in C.
+  dcl-s a ind inz(*ON);

+  if (a);
+    // Do some stuff
+  endif;
 ```
 Its worth a small note that the parenthesis are optional on a conditional statement.